phuzarski/chat-aws-architecture/README.md

 ## Description

-The following manual will help you setting up the development environment:
+The following description will help you undestanding concept.

 1. Client will authorize to the POST `/sign-in` endpoint REST and will receive in payload token
 2. To get available chat rooms auth user should GET `/chat-rooms` via REST endpoint to get possible chatRoomId and for example number of users in chat.